catguild/buttbot-discord/README.md

 ### 1.3.0

-- Buttbot now supports plurals (finally).
-If the word was originally plural, it will be converted back to a plural after buttification.
+- viletaintbot now supports plurals (finally).
+If the word was originally plural, it will be converted back to a plural after viletaintification.
 (This doesn't work with edge case plurals because once it's converted the plural support no longer works)
-- Buttbot no longer buttifies the configured meme (butt) when it is plural.
+- viletaintbot no longer viletaintifies the configured meme (viletaint) when it is plural.

 ### 1.2.3

-- Adjusted default butt chance to 5% and default butt buffer to 10 messages
+- Adjusted default viletaint chance to 5% and default viletaint buffer to 10 messages

 ### 1.2.2

-- Fixes an issue where ButtBot crashes if any error is thrown from the Discord client
+- Fixes an issue where viletaintBot crashes if any error is thrown from the Discord client

 ### 1.2.1